updated

 About the place and your stay...

 We are in a very remote part of east Tuscany called the Casentino.
 In contrast to the rolling hills, vine yards and the olive groves of what you imagine to be the classic Tuscany, here it is very wild and mountainous and we are surrounded by lush forests.
 The house is literally in the middle of the woods within the National Park of the Casentine forests.
-The house is reached by a 3km old stone track only accessible on foot or 4x4 vehicle.
-The house is fully off grid.
+The house is reached by a 3km old stone track, which is in a constant state of improvement.
+The house is 100% off grid.
 Our electricity comes from solar and water is sourced from a natural spring.
 Hot water is supplied from a wood burning stove.
 It is an exceptionally peaceful place of untouched natural beauty.
 The nearest neighbor is a 30min walk away and there is no light pollution, perfect for stargazing.
 This is a very special place just to be and experience nature.

 Places to visit during your stay....